SAP-samples/abap-platform-rap-workshops/rap5xx/rap500/exercises/ex1/README.md

 </details>

-## Exercises 1.4 - Query
+## Exercises 1.5 - Query

 > The *query* is the "purpose-bound", specific version of the *cube*, i.e. the projection view.
-In particular, the query determines the display such as the assignment of fields to axes and further calculations.
+In particular, the query specifies the display such as the assignment of fields to axes and further calculations.
 >
 > Since a query belongs to the projection layer (formerly known as consumption layer) it must have a **C** in its name according to the naming convention used in the *Virtual Data Model (VDM)* used in SAP S/4HANA.
 To create a query, there is a mandatory header annotation: **@Analytics.query: true**